Nabeel-Farooq/tinyApps/README.md

 ## YTsearch

 A program that acts as a simple search through Youtube, opens up a webpage in the browser, if not already open, and gives you the search results.

-## Crack Checker

-A program that checks whether or not a specific game is cracked or not, fed from the info from [Crack Watch](https://crackwatch.com/games).<br>
-Yet to be completed, a work in progress, trying to use the [API](https://crackwatch.com/api) provided.
-For more info on crack-checker, click [here](./crack-checker/README.md).

 ## EPUB Crawler